-A perfect confluence of creativity and innovation, Jantar Mantar displays ambition of a visionary unfold into a mindblowing piece of reality.
-Jantar Mantar is a collection of real, life-sized calculating instruments which are scholarly designed to predict the time, eclipses, the location of major stars and much more.
-It is a brilliance in astronomical and scientific architecture that uses geometrical patterns for a celestial wonder.
+A perfect confluence of creativity and innovation, Jantar Mantar displays the ambition of a visionary unfold into a mindblowing piece of reality.
+Jantar Mantar is a collection of real, life-sized calculating instruments which are scholarly designed to predict the time, eclipses, the location of major stars, and much more.
+It is brilliance in astronomical and scientific architecture that uses geometrical patterns for a celestial wonder.
 It was built by Maharaja Jai Singh II to create birth charts and predictions of major events like deaths, wars, weddings et al. However, today the monument is way beyond predictions.
 It is a symbol of national pride.

 9. Daulatabad, Maharashtra

 Built under the Rashtrakuta kings, Daulatabad flourished under the reign of Mohammed Bin Tughlaq.
-What sets this fort apart from most other forts is the secret traps which were used to hoodwink the enemies.
+What sets this fort apart from most other forts is the secret traps that were used to hoodwink the enemies.
 Bridges that were drawn away when enemies entered, a moat with hidden crocodiles and the best of all, the dark passageway, which is riddled with curvy stairs - at the end of which hot oil was poured on the enemies!
 Now that is some devious planning!

 10. Rani ki Vav, Gujarat